GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-conclusion/index.md

 +  Implement runtime caching to cache external assets on demand
 +  Add offline fallback functionality
 +  Access and modify caches from the client
-+  Give users control over how much is cached
++  Give users control over what is cached

 You can learn more about Workbox and see additional demos at the [Workbox website](https://developers.google.com/web/tools/workbox/).